experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 - `createTestParserSource()`

 #### Parser Loader
-The `createTestParser()` method of SDKTestFramework.java class takes a TestParserBuilder (which returns a list of TestParser.java objects) as an argument.
+The `createTestParser()` method of SDKTestFramework.java class takes a TestParserBuilder (which returns a TestParser.java objects) as an argument.

-The TestParserBuilder allows you to configure the parser for the test using the following methods:
+The TestParserBuilder allows you to create and configure the parser for the test using the following methods:
 - `loadCustomParser()`
 - `addParserParameter()`
-- `build()` - returns a list of TestParser.java object
+- `build()` - returns a TestParser.java object

 #### Parser Test Setting
 The `createTestParserSetting()` method of SDKTestFramework.java class takes a ParserSettingBuilder (which returns a TestParserSetting.java object) as an argument.